tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver03/README.txt

  Ver02.02:

-    try to fix week assignments
+    The approach to build dauly routes and assign them afterwards to interviewer seems to work worth than the approach with building week routes, assigning them to households and than separating them in daily routes

-    week assignemnts (initialsolution2.h) works, but interviewer are not equaly busy with inteviews.
+    The approach with week assignemnts (initialsolution2.h) works, but interviewer are not equaly busy with inteviews.
 For example, Interviewer 1, 2 and 3 are mainly used in year/ month/ week.
 All other are working only a few days a week

+    + allow to stay over the night
+    + split to long interviews in two days

  --------------------------------------------------------------------------------------------------------------------

  Ver03
-    leaf only approach with week assignments (initialsolution2.h) try another way to assign households to weeks:
-      - ......
+    New approach for route planning and assignment (idea of G.Reinelt):
+    1) Assignement of week of visits to households

+      We consider first only households of the type 1 (special households).
+      For each such household it will be decided, in which period of a year (1 year = three periods) it will be visited long (25 min per person).
+In two other periods it will be visited as a normal household (10min).
+Then, the households get assigned weeks of visits.
+First, the week of an interview is selected for long interviews of each household.
+Than this week is accepted in other two periods for short interview of the same household.
+      The relative week number of visit for each household is as a consequence the same in all three periods.

+      We considere further normal households (type 0).
+They should be visited three times in a year with the same times.
+We devide such households in 16 groups (16=number of weeks in one period) and assign in this way weeks of visit for this households in one period.
+For two other periods the weeks from the first period will be just accepted, and hence the relative week number of visit for each normal household is also the same in all three periods.

+    2) Daily routes between households, that should be visited on the same week

+      Given the result of the previous step we construct a set of daily routes for each week of a year.
+This routes should fulfill time requirements for one work day: maximal working time is 8 hours, each route should start and end in the capital (Nouna).

+      NOTE: the number of daily routes for one week cannot exceed number of available interviewers times 5 (number of working day in a week).

+      NOTE: Splitting of long interviewers in several days is implemented already in this step and working better than doing it afterwards as in ver02.2

+    3) Assign daily plans to available interviewers

+      For each week the daily routes will be assigned in groups by 5 routes (except perhaps last group) to interviewer.
+Some interviewer may be stay free for some weeks.

+    4) Allow to stay of a night

+      For each interviewer check it the previous work day in a week ended in the same village the naxt day starts with, than the interviewer can stay in this village for a night and must not go back to Nouna and come on the next day again.

+    Additionaly:
     + round entries of the dist matrices to integer numbers.
 That means, that we consider minutes as a smallest time entity
+    + test-class to test, if the different constrains on the model are satisfied or not.